 Finally, quality of life is essential when selecting the best cities for digital nomads.
 You want to ensure that your chosen city balances work and play well.
 This includes having access to excellent healthcare, reliable public transport, plenty of fun activities, and finding meaningful work.

 Where can American digital nomads live?

-The best cities for digital nomads are often located in Europe, South East Asia, and South America.
+The best cities and countries for digital nomads are often located in Europe, South East Asia, and South America.
 Popular options include Lisbon in Portugal, Bali in Indonesia, and Medellin in Colombia.